Table 6.48 — EEs for EAs whose label begins with M

 ATLANTIC_FLEET_WEAPONS Atlantic fleet weapons range.
 10

-BIRD_SANCTUARY A <REGION> where <BIRD>s are bred and protected.
+BIRD_SANCTUARY A <REGION> where <BIRD>s are bred and protected; bird sanctuary.
 11

 BOMBING_STRAFING_TARGETS Bombing and strafing targets.
 12